Titas Upazila

 Titas (তিতাস) is an upazila of Comilla District in the Division of Chittagong, Bangladesh.
 It has a rich heritage of culture and tradition.
 This upazilla was formerly under Daudkandi upazilla.
 In 2005, it has been made a entirely new upazilla.

 History

 Titas was created in 2004.
 It split with nine Unions from Daudkandi Upazila.
 The name Titas named after the river Titas.
 Then minister and local MP Khandaker Mosharraf Hossain proposed the name.

 Location

 It has Homna Upazila of Comilla District on the north, Daudkandi Upazila on the south, Muradnagar Upazila on the east and Meghna Upazila on the west.

 Demographics

-According to the 2011 Census of Bangladesh, Titas upazila had a population of 184,617 living in 36,068 households.
-Titas has a sex ratio of 1120 females per 1000 males and a literacy rate of 43.04%.
-3,532 (1.91%) live in urban areas.
+According to the 2011 Census of Bangladesh, Titas Upazila had 36,068 households and a population of 184,617.
+47,650 (25.81%) were under 10 years of age.
+Meghna has a literacy rate (age 7 and over) of 43.04%, compared to the national average of 51.8%, and a sex ratio of 1120 females per 1000 males.
+3,532 (1.91%) lived in urban areas.

 Administration

 Titas Upazila is divided into nine union parishads:Balorampur, Jagatpur, Kalakandi, Karikandi, Majidpur, Narayandia, Satani, Vitikandi, Zearkandi.
 The union parishads are subdivided into 61 mauzas and 138 villages.